About me - Dr Danielle Jackson CPsychol DPsych MSc PGCert BSc (Hons)

 I would describe myself as warm, light-hearted and personable with a desire to create a safe, containing space where clients feel heard and respected.
 I have over almost 16 years experience of working in mental health.
-I currently work in an NHS Child and Adolescent Mental Health Service (CAMHS) but also see clients privately in Central London and South East London at evenings and weekends.
+I currently work in an NHS Child Trauma Service (CAMHS) but also see clients privately in South East London on Tuesday and Wednesday evenings.

 My work experience has included working in research at University of

 Liverpool, University of Birmingham and the Institute of Psychiatry

 working on large research projects including randomised controlled